BestTimesToVisit.com Logo

 activity

 Conquer Lion's Head before dawn to witness a breathtaking sunrise over Cape Town.
 The panoramic view of the city, Table Mountain, and the ocean is simply unforgettable.
-Wear sturdy shoes and bring water; the path can be steep in places.
+Wear sturdy shoes and bring water; the climb can be challenging but rewarding.

 Best time: September-April